 The infographic below indicates how costly damage during transit can be, and the savings that can be made by investing in quality bespoke packaging.

-How Saxon Packaging can improve the performance of packaging
+How Saxon Packaging can help to prevent the damage during transit

 Since our establishment in 1986, we (Saxon Packaging) have worked with many businesses who have experienced issues with damaged goods during transit and have assisted them with developing packaging solutions to solve this.

 Our in-house packaging design team are highly skilled in auditing existing packaging.
 We can examine your product, analyse existing evidence of product damages, positioning, substrate and print requirements as part of the design process for your packaging to enable us to determine and create an optimised bespoke packaging solution that is right for you and your customers.

 Remember that it’s not just about the board material grade.
 Whilst board quality does indeed play a key role in the structural integrity of a corrugated box, simply choosing to upgrade the existing packaging design with a thicker fluting won’t necessarily solve the issue.